-I initially didn’t understand the words saquea, cinta, and divisa.
-My friend said that divisa might have been an archaic way of saying to divide, though the word we use today is dividi.
-A galon I thought, was a gallon sized container normally used today to carry water.
+I initially didn’t understand the words saquea (to loot), cinta (ribbons), and divisa (insignias).
 It turns out that these are Spanish words.
 Mauro Fernandez graciously explained them to me.

 A divisa looks like this:

 In this conversation, we can see how the ordinary Filipino felt about the Philippine revolution.
-I think it was in a film called ‘el presidente’ where I saw that there were people complaining about Katipuneros taking away their rice.
-For me it is amazing not just to be able to read a conversation during those days in Chabacano but to be able to catch a glimpse on how people back then viewed current events as well.
-In history books, we really don’t get to read whether the Philippine revolution was popular among the people to whom it wouldv'e mattered the most, the Filipinos.
+I think it was in a film titled El Presidente where I saw that there were people complaining about Katipuneros taking away their rice.
+For me, it is amazing not just to be able to read a conversation during those days in Chabacano but to be able to catch a glimpse on how people back then viewed current events as well.
+In history books, we really don’t get to read whether the Philippine revolution was popular among the people to whom it would've mattered the most, the Filipinos.

 The word carestia is still in use these days but only by a few people.